erikhuizinga/ranstax/README.md

 ## Contributing

-Feel free to open an issue, pull request, or contact me in any other way that you know me.
+Feel free to open an issue, pull request, discussion, or contact me in any other way that you know me: @erikhuizinga.